Curriculum Implementation

 Sequencing:

 At Belgrave, subject leaders ensure that knowledge and skills are taught in a sequential order that enables pupils to make connections and build on prior learning.
 Curriculum planning is always done collaboratively involving all teaching staff from Early Years through to Year 6 with key phases of learning working closely so that learning is a continuum and transition is seamless across all stages.
 Staff ensure pupils build on previous knowledge and relate knowledge to new concepts and ideas, making links.
-Key learning involves:
+New knowledge and skills build on what has been taught before, and towards defined end points as seen in learning banks in each year group.
+Main themes are built upon such as locational knowledge in geography or chronology in history.

 Prior learning Key questioning Assessments Marking / feedback / reflecting Gaps filled / intervention New learning acquired